deltamolfar/E2-benchmarks/README.md

 ```
 -------------------------------------------------------------------------------

-### Name: Checking for value with lookup table vs Checking for value with a:indexOf (worst case):
+### Checking for value with lookup table vs Checking for value with a:indexOf (worst case):
     Checking for value with lookup table(func1): 9.5196129990763e-06
     Checking for value with a:indexOf (worst case)(func2): 4.0209813018155e-06
     Faster: Checking for value with a:indexOf (worst case)